Skip to main content

 This hike is the farthest east, but still only about an hour away from Seattle.
 Just east of North Bend, Twin Falls is a great hike for families with small kids.
 The trail is only 2.6 miles, and the views are stupendous.
 We love hikes with payoffs, and this one has just that — a large, rushing waterfall that will enthrall your kiddos.

 Follow the trail along the riverbank and gradually gain elevation by following a series of switchbacks to get views of the falls.
-You can stop at a number of viewpoints along the way; don’t worry if you don’t complete the trail.
+You can stop at different viewpoints along the way; don’t worry if you don’t complete the trail.
 Once you get to the falls, you can take the steps down to the lower falls (watch your footing) or keep ascending to the wooden bridge suspended just above the falls.
 As you may have guessed by the name, there are multiple waterfalls to enjoy.

 My kids love taking a break for food at the bridge, and throwing rocks into the river is a must when we trek on this trail.
 Dress accordingly, though; you will need sturdy shoes (the wood on the bridge and stairs is slippery) and layers for cold days.